DSD-ESDC-EDSC/dynamic-org-chart/README.md

 ## Project Overview

-The Dynamic Organizational Chart (DOC) provides users the ability to search derived org charts for many Government of Canada departments and is executed as an open project by XXX.
+The Dynamic Organizational Chart (DOC) provides users the ability to search derived org charts for many Government of Canada departments and is executed as an open project by the Data Science Division within the Chief Data Office of Employment and Social Development Canada (ESDC).
 It is built using the same dataset that underpins the [Government Electronic Directory Services (GEDS)](https://open.canada.ca/data/en/dataset/8ec4a9df-b76b-4a67-8f93-cdbc2e040098), which is updated every 24 hours and made available on the [Canada Open Data Portal](https://open.canada.ca/en/open-data) under the Government of Canada's [Open Government License](https://open.canada.ca/en/open-government-licence-canada).
 DOC consists of two major components:

 1. Several programs that download and process the open GEDS dataset every 24 hours into a hierarchical format that can be used to link employees to organizational units and vise versa.
 2. A web application that, using the processed GEDS data, allows users to dynamically navigate the derived org charts as well as search the directory of business units and employees.
 The application makes it possible to cross reference these two information sources; users can search for employees/business units and see where they are on an org chart, or they can navigate the org chart and see which employees belong to a given business unit.

-DOC, once fully realized, makes the task of finding who works where and on what dynamic, visual, and ultimately more efficient.
+DOC, once fully realized, makes the task of finding who works where and on what dynamic, visual, and more efficient.

 ## History

-DOC began as an offshoot of a related project aimed to improve the efficiency of new employee onboarding in the XXX.
+DOC began as an offshoot of a related project aimed to improve the efficiency of new employee onboarding.
 During testing on the related project, many new employees pointed out that they couldn't find any clear solution to identify where other employees work and how different parts of the organization relate to eachother.

-Based on this, we wondered, what if there was an easy way for employees to search for other employees and business units and then automatically link this information to the organization's structure?
-Furthermore, we wondered if we could build this product using only open source software and open data in order to facilitate sharing, collaboration, and transparancy with all who might benefit from the end product or reuse of parts of its code - the term Open project is used to describe this paradigm.
+Based on this, the team wondered, what if there was an easy way for employees to search for other employees and business units and then automatically link this information to the organization's structure?
+Furthermore, what if we could build this product using open source software and open data in order to facilitate sharing, collaboration, and transparancy with all who might benefit from the end product or reuse parts of its code - the term Open Project is used to describe this thought.

 Motivated by these ideas, we built a prototype, tested it, and concluded that there was in fact some appetite for a new way to searth through and navigate the organization structure.
 Now, we have nearly completed the beta version of this product and are releasing all code used to create it.

 ## Motivation and Business Value
-As we examined existing tools that allow the navigation of GEDS data, we noticed a few key areas that could be improved upon.
+As we examined existing tools that allow the navigation of GEDS data, the team noticed a few key areas that could be improved upon.
 Listed below are the areas for improvement, and how DOC addresses them.

 ### 1. Typos and Spelling Mistakes